tlehman/octopress/source/_posts/2013-01-28-reinventing-the-wheel-or-how-i-learned-to-stop-coding-and-read-the-manpages.markdown

 title: "Reinventing the wheel: Or how I learned to stop coding and read the manpages"
 date: 2013-01-28 07:55
 comments: true
-categories: [bash, cli, unix, manpages, lesson]
+categories: [bash, command-line, unix, manpages, lesson]
 ---

 About a month ago I [wrote about a command line utility](/blog/2012/12/30/building-command-line-utilities-in-ruby-that-play-well-with-the-rest-of-the-unix-utilities/) I made that calculates word and character frequencies.
 It was packaged as a ruby gem and it interacted well with the Unix pipeline interface.